-“African Development Trust believe that Africa remains an important continent on the world stage and the continued development of it, and its citizens is vital to the successful future of all nations.
+“African Development Trust believe that Africa remains an important continent on the world stage and the continued development of it, and its citizens are vital to the successful future of all nations.
 We therefore advocate this development and good governance and are actively involved in a genuine and holistic approach to solving the problems facing the continent.
 This being more so important in this era of globalisation.”

 African Development Trust (ADT) is a British organisation founded in 2004 by a few development-oriented individuals of African background and dedicated for African development.
 ADT is legally registered at British Charity commission with registration number:1122911 and company registration number: 05841438

 ADT is non-political, non-religious, non-racial, and non-profit-making UK charity organisation devoted to make a positive lasting change in the life and livelihood status of the African communities in Africa and UK.